 Nida holds a master’s degree in public health from the City University of New York, School of Public Health and Health Policy and a bachelor’s degree in health sciences from Florida Atlantic University.

-In her free, Nida enjoys outdoor activities, vegan treats, and listening to true crime podcasts.
+In her free time, Nida enjoys outdoor activities, vegan treats, and listening to true crime podcasts.